ChicagoBoothML/MachineLearning_Fall2015/docs/Computing.md

 - [**R Markdown** tutorial](Tutorials/R Markdown Tutorial.md): a tutorial by Vinh on R Markdown, an excellent dynamic document generator that **we strongly recommend that you use to do your homework**.
-It will save you a ton of time, and its output will be easy on the eye, adding extra shine on your already brilliant analysis...
+It will save you a ton of time, and its output will be easy on the eye, adding extra shine to your already brilliant analysis...
 - [**R data.table** tutorial](Tutorials/R data.table Tutorial.md): a tutorial by Vinh on R data.table,
 an advanced, high-performance alternative to R's default data.frame
 - Google and question answering web-page [StackOverflow](http://stackoverflow.com)